jon-jacky/Piety/editors/edo.md

 After the script finishes, you can type *q* at the prompt to exit the editor, then exit from Python.

-It is also possible to use the *X* command to execute a Python script, but you must put *!* in the first line of the buffer to switch *wyshka* to Python mode, then put *:* in the last line to switch back to *ed* command mode.
-The *R* command is a better way to execute Python scripts; it requires no modifications to the buffer.

-In the R and X commands, the buffer name can be abbreviated by providing a prefix followed by a hyphen -- a sort of "poor person's tab completion".
+In the X command, the buffer name can be abbreviated by providing a prefix followed by a hyphen -- a sort of "poor person's tab completion".
 For example, the command *X samp-* or even *X s-* might run the test script in *sample.ed*.
 If more than one buffer name begins with the same